matthiasplappert/list-of-bank-websites/README.md

 about this; surprisingly some don't.
 This list provides an overview.

 The ratings (from A to F) are derived from the excellent [SSL Server Test](https://www.ssllabs.com/ssltest/) by [Qualys SSL Labs](https://www.ssllabs.com).
-If your bank's online banking portal is not in the list, you can easily test it [here](https://www.ssllabs.com/ssltest/).
+If your bank's online banking portal is not on the list, you can easily test it [here](https://www.ssllabs.com/ssltest/).
 It would also be great if you would then add your bank to this list by opening a pull request.